akuklev/LiterateKotlin/README.md

 # What's literate programming anyway?
 In 1984, Donald Knuth introduced literate programming, a practice of working not just on the source code but on a well-written and well-structured expository paper from which the source code can be extracted.
 The ultimate result should be the expository paper, which carefully walks through all the nooks and crannies of the source code, explaining the ideas and documenting the reasoning behind certain decisions.
 It is both an essay interspersed with code snippets and a source code interleaved by accompanying text: code and text are equally important.

 Existing programming languages treat accompanying text as a second-class citizen, as “comments” bashfully fenced with freakish digraphs like `/* … */`.
-Markup languages used for writing computer sciense research papers — mainly (La)TeX and tutorials — mainly HTML and Markdown — take the opposite approach, treating code snippets as second-class citizens.
+Markup languages used for writing computer sciense research papers (mainly (La)TeX) and tutorials (mainly HTML and Markdown) take the opposite approach, treating code snippets as second-class citizens.
 We propose a balanced approach treating treating code and text on par.
 Before we can present it, we need to explain our treatment of blocks and literals.

 # Part I: Syntax and appearence

-# Basic structure: blocks, literals, comments
+## Basic structure: blocks, literals, comments

-## Multiline blocks
+### Multiline blocks

 We propose to restrict utilising braces for inline blocks only, and use off-side rule for multiline blocks.
 Indentation-based structure sticks out above everything else, so it should take precedence over comments, quoted literals and brackets. **This massively speeds up incremental parsing: blocks can be recognised instantly without prior parsing and processed independently.**